Home Metro Vancouver Municipalities and Parts of Town Coquitlam, British Columbia Coquitlam’s Poirier Street Farmers Market

 When and Where

 Located in central Coquitlam, the market takes place outdoors at the Dogwood Pavilion by the corner of Winslow Avenue and Poirier Street.
-The venue is just behind the Poirier Library at 624 Poirier Street.
+The venue’s address is 1655 Winslow Avenue.
+It’s just behind the Poirier Library at 624 Poirier Street.

-Tip: In case you were interested, Mundy Park is a large urban park that’s just 1 km (or a 15-minute walk) east of the farmers market.
-The park has an outdoor swimming pool in the summer, forest trails and a small lake in the trees to walk around.
+TIP: In case you were interested, Mundy Park is a large urban park that’s just 1 km (or a 15-minute walk) east of the farmers market.
+The park has an outdoor swimming pool in the summer, forest trails and a small lake to walk around.

 Other Information

-For further details about the market check out the Poirier Street Farmers Market website.
+For further details about the market, check out the Coquitlam Farmers Market website.

 Click City of Coquitlam for more information about the area.